Anon-Planet/thgtoa/guide.md

 Just do not, it is not worth it and too risky.
 You can be de-anonymized almost instantly by any motivated adversary that could get to your physical location in a matter of minutes.

-Do not forget to check back on [Adversaries (threats)] and [Appendix S: Check your network for surveillance/censorship using OONI].
+Do not forget to check back on [Adversaries (threats)] and [Appendix S: Check your network for surveillance/censorship using OONI:].

-If you have absolutely no other option and still want to do something, see [Appendix P: Accessing the internet as safely as possible when Tor/VPN is not an option][Appendix P: Accessing the internet as safely as possible when Tor and VPNs are not an option] **(at your own risk) and consider [The Tails route][The Tor Browser route:] instead.**
+If you have absolutely no other option and still want to do something, see [Appendix P: Accessing the internet as safely as possible when Tor/VPN is not an option][Appendix P: Accessing the internet as safely as possible when Tor and VPNs are not an option:] **(at your own risk) and consider [The Tails route][The Tor Browser route:] instead.**

 #### Conclusion: